kubeflow/kfp-tekton/scripts/deploy/iks/README.md

     is no mechanism provided by cloud API to detach a VNIC from a subnet.

     Similarly, a VPC can only be deleted when all it's resources are released.
-When a cluster is deleted it takes more than 40 mins, to completely release it's resources.
-And, it is not a great user experience if the scripts hangs for 40 mins to await a complete delete of the cluster.
-The other alternative is to prompt the user to run the same delete command again, once the cluster is deleted.
-Second attempt of delete will make sure any lingering resources are also released.
+When a cluster is deleted it takes more than 45 mins, to completely release it's resources.

     ```shell
+    ./deploy-ibm-vpc.sh --delete-cluster="full-sync" --cluster-name=xyz --vpc-name=my-vpc
+    # Or using the config file,
-    ./deploy-ibm-vpc.sh --delete-cluster="full" --config-file="/path/my-cluster-cluster-config-file"
+    ./deploy-ibm-vpc.sh --delete-cluster="full-sync" --config-file="/path/my-cluster-cluster-config-file"
-     (It takes a while for the cluster to get deleted and all the resources released.
-You may run
+     (It takes a while for the cluster to get deleted and all the resources released.)
-     the script again with same option (i.e.  --delete-cluster="full") to reattempt delete.

     ```

     __A "full" delete also deletes the config-file, the stored state (i.e. VPC id/subnets/clusters etc.) of a vpc is